How to Handle an Elder Neglect Case

 Failure to provide for the physical needs of an elderly person can result in life-threatening consequences, such as poor health, malnutrition, bed sores, infections, and even death.

 Emotional neglect happens when a person is intentionally ignored or ridiculed by others.
-They may be kept away from other residents or have limited contact with their visitors.
+It also happens when a person has little to no contact with other residents or visitors.
 This type of neglect can cause severe emotional distress for the senior.
 They may experience feelings of hopelessness, sadness, or worthlessness.
 They might withdraw from their friends and family members for fear of further disparagement.